 “Chill out, don’t stress!”

 Has anyone ever said that to you?
 Have you ever told that to your birds?
 There are numerous things that can cause stress in your birds.
-Heat, light, overcrowding, ventilation, noise, fear, lack of food, nutritional deficiencies, disease, infection, and on and on.
-In this video we want to take a quick look at two distinct types of stress and their impact on your birds.
+Heat, light, overcrowding, ventilation, noise, fear, lack of food, nutritional deficiencies, disease, infection and on and on.
+In this video, we take a look at two distinct types of stress and their impact on your birds.